Installation

 Brew thermostat

-Now that the brew thermostat is removed from the boiler you can screw in the M4 thermocouple into the boiler.
-Be careful to rotate the wire (folding the wire cautiously helps) as you screw it in and only fasten it hand tight.
+ℹ️ To make uninstallation of the brew thermostat as well of installation of the thermocouple easier, it’s required to loosen the steam valve assembly and unscrew the group head from the case so you’re able to tilt the boiler assembly.
+You remove the steam knob and steam wand to gain even more space.
+After you’re done with the install, re-assemble them before testing the machine. ⚠️ Please make sure you have a secure connection and properly insulate the connection with electrical tape or heatshrink. ⚠️ Be careful to rotate the wire (folding the wire cautiously helps) as you screw it in and only fasten it hand tight.
 The thermocouple can easily break off during the screwing process if not handled with care.
 It is advised to connect the thermocouple at the end of the installation to the PCB.
+The red cable is the + connection and the blue is -.
+See the Pinout for where these are located.Steam thermostat

 Steam Switch

 The picture above shows how the steam switch is wired by default.
-On a machine without the Eco PCB, the green wire labeled S.1 would be missing.
-On a US machine the double white will be on the other side.
-Follow the labeling and modifications of the switch positions regardless of that.
+On a machine without the Eco PCB, the green wire labeled S.1 would be missing. ⚠️ On a US machine the double white will be on the other side.
+Follow the labeling and modifications of the switch positions regardless of that!

 Brew switch